SyncBack Touch Connection Problems

 •Using the command prompt, go to the directory that SyncBack Touch is installed in, e.g. cd /home/username

 •Run the SyncBack Touch executable and pass the new port number using -port portnumber, e.g. SyncBackTouch -port 8081 (which means port 8082 will be used for Rapid Transfer)

 Alternatively, you can specify the port number during installation of SyncBack Touch.

 If you can connect to SyncBack Touch using SyncBackPro then you can using SyncBackPro itself to change the port.
 To do this, modify a profile that connects to SyncBack Touch, go to the SyncBack Touch settings page and click the Configure button.

 If you are using Rapid Transfer, then an extra TCP port is required.
 It will also use the port above the port you defined.
 For example, if you are using port 8080 then port 8081 will be used for Rapid Transfer.

 Firewalls and Routers

-By default SyncBack Touch uses TCP port 8080 for all communication with SyncBack.
-This port number can be changed/set during the installation (see below) or by using SyncBack.
-If you want to access SyncBack Touch through a firewall then you must open this port.
+By default SyncBack Touch uses TCP port 8080 for all communication with SyncBack and also port 8081 if Rapid Transfer is being used.
+The base port number can be changed/set during the installation (see below) or by using SyncBack.
+If you want to access SyncBack Touch through a firewall then you must open this port (and the next one above if using Rapid Transfer).
 If SyncBack Touch is behind a router then you may need to enable port forwarding.
 Refer to your routers documentation for details.